PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/pphuman_action_en.md

 ID_BASED_DETACTION: # Config for detection-based action recognition model
     model_dir: output_inference/ppyoloe_crn_s_80e_smoking_visdrone # Path of the model
     batch_size: 8  # The size of the inference batch
-    basemode: "idbased" # The models which is based on, whether the id of each object obtained by tracking is needed.
     threshold: 0.4  # Threshold for corresponding behavior.
     display_frames: 80 # The number of display frames.
 When the corresponding action is detected, the time length of the act will be displayed in the ID.
     enable: False # Whether to enable this function